-Most big-name antivirus companies like to boast about their years of experience, but few can match G Data.
+Most big-name antivirus companies like to boast about their years of experience, but few can match G Data in this respect.
 Not only has the German developer been around for more than 30 years, it also claims to have developed the first antivirus program way back in 1985.

 The program uses multiple technologies to keep you safe, including its own engine, the Bitdefender engine, and a CYREN-based layer to better detect outbreaks as they happen.

-The final step requires creating an account by providing your name and email address.
-The installer also asks for your physical address and phone number, but these are optional and it's safe to leave the boxes blank.
-We entered our data and restarted the system when asked.
+As with many competitors, G Data asks you to register the program by providing your name and email address.
+The installer also asks for your physical address and phone number, but providing them is optional, and we were able to leave those boxes blank.

 The G Data Antivirus interface presents you with more information and options than some of the more stripped-back competition, but once you understand the basics it works very well.

 Some G Data Antivirus components are difficult to test.
-The ransomware detector, BankGuard and exploit protection do most of the work deep inside the engine, and there's no way to sensibly evaluate them in this review.
-Instead we'll look at the reports of the independent testing labs, later on.
+The BankGuard and exploit protection harden vulnerable processes via work done deep inside the engine, and there's no way to sensibly evaluate them in this review.

 All this is controlled from a nicely designed settings dialog with plenty of thoughtful touches.
 A Network Access dialog defines which networks will be used to download updates, for instance, allowing you to stop the program chewing up bandwidth on a metered connection.

 G Data Antivirus doesn't have the longest of feature lists, but on balance it's a likeable product which does a good job of keeping you safe.